GW Engineering Hall of Fame: MAE Members

 Dr. David Dolling

-David Dolling is currently a professor in the Department of Mechanical and Aerospace Engineering in the School of Engineering and Applied Science (SEAS) at the George Washington University.
+David Dolling is a professor emeritus in the Department of Mechanical and Aerospace Engineering in the School of Engineering and Applied Science (SEAS) at the George Washington University.
 From September 2008 through August 2018, he was dean of SEAS and led the school through an exceptional growth period that included adding the Department of Biomedical Engineering, recruiting approximately 60 new faculty across SEAS who subsequently secured record levels of research funding, adding new endowed professorships and scholarships, doubling the undergraduate body, increasing the number of women earning bachelor degrees to more than 40 percent of the graduating class, and transitioning the school into the new Science and Engineering Hall.
 Prior to joining SEAS, Dr. Dolling was at The University of Texas at Austin, where he was chairman of the Department of Aerospace Engineering and Engineering Mechanics (1994 – 2003) and associate dean for academic affairs in the College of Engineering (2004 – 2008).
 He was elected Fellow of The American Institute of Aeronautics and Astronautics (2000) and The Royal Aeronautical Society (2001) for his contributions to the understanding of supersonic and hypersonic shock wave-induced unsteady turbulent flows.
 Dr. Dolling is a graduate of London University (United Kingdom), earning a bachelor‘s degree with first class honors and a doctorate, both in aeronautical engineering.

 Dr. Christine Mann Darden